Ericsson/ecaudit/doc/role_whitelist_management.md

 ### Connection Resources

 Connections are a special resource type introduced by ecAudit.
-Connections are only used to grant a user whitelisting on connections attempts on Cassandras native CQL interface.
+Connections are only used to grant a user whitelisting on connection attempts on the Cassandras native CQL interface.
 Since this resource type is specific to ecAudit, there is no corresponding permission in Cassandra.

 Connection resources can only be whitelisted on the __EXECUTE__ operation.